In Winter, Turn Your Green Thumb to Houseplants

 Indoor plants can be low maintenance and attractive

-Leslie Land, longtime “Garden Q+A” columnist for The New York Times, is a journalist, chef, garden consultant, the author of two cookbooks, co-writer of two garden books and founder of the food, garden and foraging blog In Kitchen and Garden.
+Leslie Land, longtime “Garden Q+A” columnist for The New York Times, was a journalist, chef, garden consultant, author of two cookbooks, co-writer of two garden books and founder of the food, garden and foraging blog In Kitchen and Garden.

 I had houseplants before I started gardening and have had them in all the years since, but my relationship with this large and varied tribe is best described in the language of therapy: We’re co-dependents.
 Being a plant person who must spend many winter months inside, I need them for the comfort that growing things provide.
 And being keen on welcoming rooms, I need them for the beauty of ever-changing life.

 But they need me for everything, at least in the winter.
 (Come summer they get to vacation outdoors in the care of Mrs. Nature.)

 One of the things I love about gardening is how much work nature does for me if I just let her.
 So if I’m going to be a plant’s one and only for anchorage, food, water, light and warmth — day after day, month after month — that plant had better meet my strict criteria.
 If it isn’t decorative, vigorous, highly resistant to bugs and disease, uninteresting to the cats yet interesting to us, I throw it out.

 Until about a decade ago, I had trouble being hard-hearted.
 Like most plant people, I’d get attached.
 If it was lovely once, it might be lovely again, I’d reason.
 Then at some point (probably while shopping at a greenhouse full of plants far handsomer than mine), I’d come to the grand revelation: You’re in charge here.
 If you can kill a carrot to eat it, you can kill a sickly geranium to stop looking at it.